 The Service Information Query Response Length subfield is the length of the Service Information Query Response subfield.
 If the Service Information Query Response Length subfield is equal to 0, the Service Information Query Response subfield is not included.

-The content of the Service Information Query Response subfield is service-specific based on the requested service information as specified in 11.25a.3.
+The Service Information Response Attribute Length subfield indicates the length of the Service Information Response Attribute subfield.
+The content of the Service Information Response Attribute Query Response subfield is service-specific based on the corresponding requested Service Information Request Attribute subfield in the Service Information Request Tuples of the Service Information Response ANQP-element as described in 9.4.5.27. service information as specified in 11.25a.3.
 The value of this subfield is out of scope of this standard.

 Instruction to Editor: